ALex-Everett-Liu/luhmann-roam/README.md

 - Preview content before publishing
 - Access blog posts through dedicated routes

-### Using Graph Visualization (Optional Plugin)
+### Using Graph Plugin (Optional, Independent Tool)
+The graph plugin is a completely separate tool with its own database:
+- Start the plugin server: Navigate to `portable-local-graph` folder and run `node graph-server.js`
-- Click the "📊 Graph View" button in the sidebar to open the graph viewer
+- Click the "📊 Graph Plugin" button in the sidebar
-- Your note hierarchy is displayed as an interactive visual graph
-- Hover over nodes to see full note content
-- Drag nodes to rearrange the layout
+- Create and edit nodes and edges in the graph canvas
-- Save custom layouts as JSON files
-- Works both integrated and as a standalone tool
+- All data is saved to a separate `graph.db` file
+- Use for mind maps, concept diagrams, or any graph structures
+- Completely independent from your notes database

 ### Task Management
 - Create daily tasks in the sidebar